Jump Force: Plot

 Frieza attacks New York City with an army of Venoms, being confronted by Son Goku; however, a stray laser blast from Frieza fatally wounds a civilian in the war zone.
 Trunks revives the civilian with a cybernetic device called an umbras cube, giving them the potential to be a hero like them.
 Frieza withdraws, allowing Goku and Trunks to take the civilian back to their HQ, where they are greeted by Director Glover.
 Glover explains that the manga worlds from "Jump" have somehow begun merging with the real world and using their own umbras cubes to turn evil-hearted humans into Venoms, forcing him to create the Jump Force to quell the threat; the organization consists of heroes from the "Jump" worlds, along with other people saved through the cubes.

 The group is divided into Alpha, Beta and Gamma teams; Son Goku leads Alpha (along with Piccolo, Zoro and Gaara) to fight off the invading Venoms, Luffy leads Beta (along with Boa Hancock, Sanji, Boruto and later Vegeta) to reclaim the territory from the Venoms, while Naruto leads Gamma (along with Kakashi, Sasuke, Trunks and Sabo) for stealthy reconnaissance.
 The new hero, who serves as the game's player character, is asked to join one of the divisions to help repel the invasion.
 Light Yagami, whose Death Note lost its powers by the merging of worlds has also joined, secretly intent on restoring it.

 The Jump Force discover other heroes being mind-controlled by umbras cubes charged with evil energy.
 They free the heroes and recruit them, taking the cubes for inspection, while the recruits join one of the three divisions.
 Team Alpha is joined by Ichigo Kurosaki, Rukia Kuchiki, Renji Abarai, Yusuke Urameshi, Pharoh Atem, and Asta, Team Beta is joined by Jotaro Kujo, Kenshiro, Ryo Saeba, Kenshin Himura, Kurapika and Izuku Midoriya and Team Gamma is joined by Pegasus Seiya, Dragon Shiryu, Gon Freeces, Killua Zoldyck, Hisoka Morow and Dai.
-Duplicates of the Jump villains made of the dark umbras cubes also appear, along with the real ones, adding to the confusion, including Frieza, Blackbeard, Kaguya Ōtsutsuki, Cell, Sosuke Aiken, Dio Brando, Toguro and Makoto Shishio.
+Duplicates of the Jump villains made of the dark umbras cubes also appear, along with the real ones, adding to the confusion, including Frieza, Blackbeard, Kaguya Ōtsutsuki, Cell, Sosuke Aizen, Dio Brando, Toguro and Makoto Shishio.